Blendify/blender-manual/blender_docs/manual/modeling/metas/properties.rst

 located in the *Update* buttons group of the *Metaball* panel:

 Always
-   fully draw the meta during transformations.
+   fully display the meta during transformations.
 Half
-   During transformations, draw the meta at half its *Wiresize* resolution.
+   During transformations, display the meta at half its *Wiresize* resolution.
 Fast
-   Do not show meta mesh during transformations.
+   Do not display meta during transformations.
 Never
    Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).